 This program supports the development of preventive and targeted adjunctive therapies for central nervous system (CNS) complications of HIV-1 infection.
-Modern anti-retroviral therapy (ART) reverses the severity of HIV-1 induced CNS dysfunction observed in people living with HIV-1 disease.
-CNS dysfunction induced by HIV-1 includes cognitive impairment and functional disability, chronic inflammation, and immune activation.
-Despite management with ART regimens, HIV-1 induced CNS dysfunction continues to persist, and long-term use of ART may induce neurotoxicity.
-This program encourages discovery research to identify new molecular targets for drug discovery, preclinical proof-of-concept studies, and clinical research to enable a full, stable reversal of HIV-1 induced CNS dysfunction in people living with HIV-1 disease.
+Modern anti-retroviral therapy (ART) reverses the severity of HIV-1 associated CNS dysfunction observed in people living with HIV-1.
+However, mild to moderate forms of CNS dysfunction associated with HIV-1 persists and leads to cognitive impairment, functional disabilities, mental health disorders, chronic inflammation, and immune dysfunction.
+Despite management of HIV outcomes with ART regimens, HIV-1 associated CNS dysfunction continues to persist, and long-term use of ART can induce neurotoxicity.
+This program encourages discovery research to identify new molecular targets for drug discovery, preclinical proof-of-concept studies, and clinical research to enable a full, stable reversal of HIV-1 associated CNS dysfunction in people living with HIV.

 Areas of Emphasis

-- Identify strategies to prevent HIV-1 induced CNS dysfunction.
+- Identify strategies to prevent HIV-1 associated CNS dysfunction.

-- Develop targeted adjunctive therapies in addition to modern ART regimens that have the potential to ameliorate HIV-1 induced CNS dysfunction.
+- Develop targeted adjunctive therapies in addition to modern ART regimens that have the potential to ameliorate HIV-1 associated CNS dysfunction.